-Advantages of the copper IUD
+Advantages of the Copper IUD

-- More than 99 percent effective
+- more than 99% effective

-- Lasts up to 10 years
+- lasts up to 10 years

-- Safe with breastfeeding
+- safe with breastfeeding

-- Completely reversible
+- completely reversible

-- Can be used as emergency contraception
+- can be used as emergency contraception

-- Can be put in right after giving birth
+- can be put in right after giving birth

-Disadvantages of the copper IUD
+Disadvantages of the Copper IUD

 The copper IUD is put into your uterus by a health care provider after a pelvic exam.
 The IUD is inserted through the opening in your cervix into the uterus.
 Short strings will hang inside your vagina that you and your health care provider can feel to make sure the IUD is in place.
 You may feel cramping while it is being put in.
 Speak with your health care provider about what to do if you have pain.

-to see the strings of the IUD.
-Then he or she will gently pull the strings to take it out.
-Having the IUD taken out takes less time and is usually less uncomfortable than having it put in.
-If the IUD strings cannot be seen, or the IUD cannot be taken out this way, you may need an extra procedure.
+Your IUD may be removed at a simple office visit.
+Your health care provider will put a speculum (the same instrument used for a pelvic exam) inside the vagina to make it easier to see the strings of the IUD.
+Then they will gently pull the strings to take it out.
+Taking out the IUD takes less time and is usually less uncomfortable than having it put in.
+If the IUD strings cannot be seen, or the IUD cannot be taken out in the office, you may need an extra procedure.

-- Have cervical or uterine cancer that has not been treated
+- have cervical or uterine cancer that has not been treated

-- Have certain defects of the uterus
+- have certain defects of the uterus

-- Have an allergy to copper
+- have an allergy to copper

-- Have Wilson’s Disease
+- have Wilson’s Disease

-- Have unexplained vaginal bleeding that they have not discussed with a health care provider
+- have unexplained vaginal bleeding that they have not discussed with a health care provider

 Tell your health care provider if you have any of these risk factors or conditions, or any other medical concerns.

-When to call the doctor
+When to Call the Health Care Provider

 Call the doctor or health care provider right away if you:

-- Think you are pregnant
+- think you are pregnant

-- Think you might have an STI
+- think you might have an STI

-- Have unusual vaginal discharge
+- have unusual vaginal discharge

-- Have unexplained fever or chills
+- have unexplained fever or chills

-- Have pain or bleeding with sex
+- have pain or bleeding with sex

-- Have unusual or very heavy bleeding from the vagina
+- have unusual or very heavy bleeding from the vagina

-- Notice any change in the length of the string or can feel part of the IUD
+- notice any change in the length of the string or can feel part of the IUD

-- Have unusual pelvic pain, cramping, or soreness in your abdomen (belly)
+- have unusual pelvic pain, cramping, or soreness in your abdomen (belly)

 The non-hormonal copper IUD does not protect against sexually transmitted infections (STIs).
 Condoms are the best way for sexually active people to reduce the risk of infection.
 Always use a condom when you have sex.
 Get yearly health check-ups, including testing for STIs.

-HH-IV-196 12/17 Copyright 2017, Nationwide Children’s Hospital
+HH-IV-196 ©2017, revised 2022, Nationwide Children’s Hospital